MartinMihaylov27/Flashcards/readme.md

 <img src="https://i.imgur.com/s8z1Jn2.png" width=200><br>

 ## Required
-- [-] User should see the app icon
+- [x] User should see the app icon
-- [-] User should see a splash screen
+- [x] User should see a splash screen
-- [-] User should see an flip animation when revealing the answer
+- [x] User should see an flip animation when revealing the answer
-- [-] User should see a slide animation when going to the next flashcard
+- [x] User should see a slide animation when going to the next flashcard
-- [-] User should see a slide animation when going to the previous flashcard
+- [x] User should see a slide animation when going to the previous flashcard
-- [-] Push code to GitHub
+- [x] Push code to GitHub
 ## Optional
 - [ ] User should see a nicer flaschard with rounded corners, shadows, and animating when showing the first time
 - [ ] User should see all views properly layout when using the app on a phone of different sizes